Yacin-e/CLIP-BasedImageSearchEngine/README.md

 ## Screenshots

-_Add Gradio screenshots here after running the app (text search and image search tabs)._
+tba

 ## License

 Model weights are subject to the CLIP / Hugging Face model licenses.
-Use this project’s code under terms you choose for your portfolio (e.g. MIT) if you add a `LICENSE` file.